firebase/firebase-js-sdk/docs-devsite/vertexai-preview.vertexaierror.md

 {% endcomment %}

 # VertexAIError class
-Error class for the Firebase VertexAI SDK.
+Error class for the Vertex AI for Firebase SDK.

 <b>Signature:</b>